 010. A bruised wound is distinguished from a chopped wound by everything except:

-2) different depth of damage;
+2) different depths of damage;

-3) the presence of crushed tissues;
+3) presence of crushed tissues;

 5) less pronounced bleeding.